njcaminiti/bikeshare/README.md

 that city's bikeshare program, including customer information, trip statistics, usage volume by time of day, and detailed information on individual stations.

-__please note, this was built to spec.
-I did not choose features, functionality or format.__
+_please note, this was built to spec.
+Features, functionality and format were predetermined._